Botfuel/botfuel-dialog/references/prompt_dialog.md

 ## Hooks

-Hooks are parts of a dialog lifecycle, they are very usefull the perform actions before displaying messages or before completing a dialog without overriding complexe methods of the PromptDialog.
+Hooks are very useful for performing actions before displaying messages or before completing a dialog without overriding others methods of the PromptDialog.

 ### dialogWillDisplay()

+The **dialogWillDisplay()** hook is triggered before displaying dialog messages, it allows to perform API call, actions in the brain, computes extra data and pass it to the view.

 ```javascript
 /**
  * Hook to be overridden before dialog displays.